 - help with paying your Council Tax bill

-- paying for service charges which are not covered by Housing Benefit or Universal Credit (for example, heating, meals or water charges)
+- paying for service charges which are not covered by Housing Benefit or Universal Credit housing costs (for example, heating, meals or water charges)

 - financial hardship due to benefit sanctions, if you have broken the terms of your claim agreement